 Born in the Philippines and raised in Texas, June joined Houston-based Goodnight Hospitality as a partner in 2019 and opened two new concepts the same year: Montrose Cheese & Wine and Rosie Cannonball, a 2020 James Beard Award semifinalist for Outstanding Wine Program.
-Goodnight Hospitality will open their fine dining concept, MARCH, in spring 2021.
+Goodnight Hospitality opened their fine dining concept, MARCH, in spring 2021.

 Previously, June was VP of Operations for McGuire Moorman Hospitality, based in Austin, TX, and headed operations for 11 concepts.
 She remains a partner in June’s All Day, her namesake restaurant that was named one of Food & Wine magazine's Restaurants of the Year in 2017.